dmurdoch/rgl/cran-comments.md

 # 1.3.10

 Responded to the issues raised on the first submission.
+Luke Tierney has said that the R_InputHandlers reference is a false positive.

 # 1.3.9